Free the Green Amendment from its Cage

 The severity of the environmental damage around New Jersey raises major red flags across the board – the steady decline of clean air, heightened levels of chemicals and microplastics in our water, and increased concentrations of infertile soil – and directly affects the health of each and every community.
 Living in a clean and healthy environment is not a privilege offered but a right each community should constantly profit-of.

 Yet, the provisions or laws for guaranteeing the right to a clean and healthy environment have been created but have not been implemented.
-Currently, the Green Amendment, the provisions created to for ensuring clean water and air in New Jersey, is being held captive by Assemblyman Eric Houghtaling and his committee in the Senate.
+Currently, the Green Amendment has been introduced to the Senate by Senator Kip Bateman and Senator Greenstein and is stuck in the Senate Environment and Energy Committee.
 Passing the Green Amendment would be groundbreaking – making New Jersey the first state to pass a state Green Amendment in 40 years – and also long overdue.
 It is entirely astonishing that there hasn’t been a single piece of legislature that provides living in an environment with clean water and air as a right.

-Click this link https://www.lesniakinstitute.org/environmental/ and urge Assemblyman Eric Houghtaling to free the Green Amendment from its cage, his committee, and grant the right to ensuring a clean environment for every individual in New Jersey.
+Click this link https://www.lesniakinstitute.org/environmental/ and urge Senator Bob Smith to free the Green Amendment from its cage, his committee, and grant the right to ensuring a clean environment for every individual in New Jersey.

 Figure: Top three photos are taken in South Orange, NJ (the location becomes closer to Newark left to right).